Terpene Chart

 Monoterpenes vs. Sesquiterpenes

 Monoterpenes are lightweight, volatile compounds made of two isoprene units (C10).
-They tend to evaporate quickly and are responsible for the initial burst of aroma when you smell cannabis.
-Sesquiterpenes contain three isoprene units (C15), making them heavier and less volatile with deeper, more persistent scents.
+They evaporate quickly and are responsible for the initial burst of aroma when you smell lavender, citrus peel, or a fresh pine branch.
+Sesquiterpenes contain three isoprene units (C15), making them heavier and less volatile, with deeper, more persistent scents that anchor a base note.

 Why Boiling Points Matter